 The beauty of a blogging business is you can blog from anywhere and anyone can afford to do it.
 It doesn’t matter if you live in rural New Brunswick or Nunavut, you can be every bit as successful as someone in New York.
 You can have physical challenges, kids at home, elderly family to care for, or any number of obstacles to working outside the home and blogging will still work for you.
 You can have money to invest in it or have no budget at all.
 Blogging is open to virtually everyone and it can change your life.

 It’s that potential that excites me about online business in general.
 The thought of empowering Canadians to take back control and improve the quality of their life (like I have) truly inspires me.
-So rather than tell you about how to make money blogging in little tidbit posts that say nothing much at all, I’ve written this super-sized post to get you off to a roaring start.
+So rather than tell you how to make money blogging in little tidbit posts that say nothing much at all, I’ve written this super-sized post to get you off to a roaring start.
 It’s written from a Canadian perspective and includes Canadian resources.

 This is Your Business